cpanel/elevate/docs-website-src/content/_index.md

 Setup the `elevate-release-latest-el7` repo and install leapp packages.
 Prepare the cPanel packages for the update.

-Remove some known conflicting packages and backup some existing configurations. (these packages will be reinstalled druing the next stage).
+Remove some known conflicting packages and backup some existing configurations.
+(These packages will be reinstalled druing the next stage.)

 Provide answers to a few leapp questions.